Takeno/mtg-policy-changes/ipg.md

 Definition

 A player commits an error in the game that cannot be corrected by only publicly available information and does so without their opponent’s permission.
 This infraction only applies when a card whose identity is known to only one player is in a hidden set of cards both before and after the error.

-This infraction does not apply to simple dexterity errors, such as when a card being pulled off the library sticks to another card and is seen or knocked off the library.
-The cards themselves must be part of a distinct set intended by the player.
+If an additional card is seen but not added to the set, the infraction is Game Play Error —Looking at Extra Cards.

 Examples